News + views

 The media have played a key role in Nepal’s transition from autocratic monarchy to a functioning multiparty democracy, and media houses have become increasingly effective in raising the public’s demand for increased government accountability.
 Find out more.

-Incidents of election fraud and violence in the Bangsamoro region in the Philippines will lead to a multitude of conflicts, warned International Alert.
+Incidents of election fraud and violence in the Bangsamoro region in the Philippines have provoked a multitude of conflicts.

 Women and children have borne the heaviest brunt of the conflict in northeast Nigeria.
 Thousands have been held captive, raped and forced into marriage with Boko Haram fighters.
 When they return home from captivity, their ordeal isn’t over; they are stigmatised and rejected by their own families and communities.